History Of The CSFL

 A CSFL athlete exemplifies hard work and dedication.
 Players who wish to become CSFL Athletes must weigh 178.0 pounds or less.
 Players must also have the desire needed to succeed in the CSFL.
 The league is made up of hard working players who strive to be the best in both academics and athletics.
 Players must first be dedicated to academics, but must also be willing to put in the time and commitment needed to help make their team a champion.

-There are currently 10 teams playing in the CSFL: Alderson Broaddus University, Army West Point, Caldwell University, Chestnut Hill College, Cornell University, Mansfield University, the U.S. Naval Academy, Post University, the University of Pennsylvania and St. Thomas Aquinas College.
+There are currently nine teams playing in the CSFL: Alderson Broaddus University, Army West Point, Caldwell University, Chestnut Hill College, Cornell University, Mansfield University, the U.S. Naval Academy, the University of Pennsylvania and St. Thomas Aquinas College.